SvenWesterbeek/DeHNSSo/README.md

 ## How to use DeHNSSo <a id="how-to-use-dehnsso"></a>

-The first step towards using DeHNSSo is ensuring that you have MATLAB installed.
+The first step towards using DeHNSSo is ensuring that you have MATLAB installed **[#CMM:is this sufficient? what toolboxes are necessary? i found a symbolic toolbox necessity in grid. what others?]**.
 It is recommended to use at least version R2022b.
 For help with installing Matlab, please follow the instructions on the [MathWorks web page](https://nl.mathworks.com/products/matlab.html).
 Then, you will need to download DeHNSSo from the DeHNSSo repository **[#CMM: update with correct name, possibly GitLab]** as will be explained below.
 DeHNSSo comes with 4 representative test cases that can be executed immediately.
 To perform custom or modified simulations, please familiarize yourself with the input formats through these examples and adjust them accordingly.

 ## Installation <a id="installation"></a>